How to Save Money on Business Utility Bills

 Timers and power fobs

-Another way to improve your business efficiency when it comes to power consumption is to install timers and power fobs to low traffic rooms, such as bathrooms, utility rooms, storerooms, meeting rooms and board rooms.
+Another way to improve your business efficiency when it comes to power consumption is to install timers and power fobs in low-traffic rooms, such as bathrooms, utility rooms, storerooms, meeting rooms and board rooms.
 The aim of these devices is to cut off non-essential power such as lighting when the room is not in use – in case people regularly leave lights turned on.

 Timers are best suited to bathrooms, utility rooms and storerooms as they will cut off power after a set amount of time.
-But for meeting and board rooms which are low traffic but can be occupied for extended periods of time, a power fob makes more sense.
+But a power fob makes more sense for meeting and board rooms which are low traffic but can be occupied for extended periods of time.
 That way, team members can fob in and out before and after meetings, so their non-essential power can be turned off when out of action.